Game of Thrones coffee cup blunder 'funny now'

 Game of Thrones makers on that coffee cup blunder and season eight

-The Game of Thrones creators said they would be "drunk and very far from the internet" when the final episode of the show aired, and it seems they were true to their word.
+The Game of Thrones creators said they would be "very far from the internet" when the final episode of the show aired, and it seems they were true to their word.

 It's been more than three months and David Benioff and DB Weiss have just given their first interview addressing Game of Thrones' controversial eighth season.